 Abrasives

 Knowing the type of sanding paper or hardwood floor abrasives you’re going to use is an important consideration.
 A good rule is to start by choosing the finest grit you can that will effectively flatten the floor.
-If you’re refinishing, then you’ll want to choose a grit that completely removes the prior finish.
+If you’re refinishing, then you will want to choose a grit that completely removes the prior finish.

 Summary

 And if you decide to go with a contractor, there’s always the option of completing some of the steps yourself to cut down on some of the cost.
-In the end, you’ll have to decide which is best for you, your budget, and your floor.
-You can learn what to do, how to do it, and then rent the equipment, buy the materials yourself, and then get to work as long as you’re willing to live with the results.
-Agree or disagree?
-Leave us a message in the comments!
+In the end, you will have to decide which is best for you, your budget, and your floor.